-- Early recognition and swift action must occur for effective management of COVID-19. - A suspected COVID-19 outbreak is defined as: - o One resident or staff member who exhibit any of the symptoms of COVID-19. - AHS Coordinated COVID-19 Response must be contacted as soon as there is a case suspected. - With any level of COVID-19 outbreak, the individual with symptoms must be promptly isolated.
-The AHS Coordinated COVID-19 Response personnel, as indicated by their protocols, will arrange testing for COVID-19.
-Any staff developing symptoms while at work must be sent home immediately. - o If staff member utilizes public transit, operator will send staff home via taxi with PPE. - Operators will notify all staff if there is a suspected outbreak of COVID-19 at the site and inform them of any additional measures that the operator is taking.
+- o If staff member utilizes public transit, operator will send staff home via taxi with appropriate PPE. - Operators will notify all staff if there is a suspected outbreak of COVID-19 at the site and inform them of any additional measures that the operator is taking.
 Operators will identify the best way to provide communication (e.g. letters, email, posters, website, etc.). - Measures that must be implemented, within this Order, are identified below by the type of site to which they apply.
-This section is followed by additional standards that may apply. - Note that if test results for the symptomatic residents/staff are negative for COVID-19, usual influenza-like-illness or gastrointestinal illness outbreak protocols should be followed, as appropriate to the identified organism causing the outbreak.
+This section is followed by additional standards that may apply. - Note that if test results for the symptomatic residents/staff are negative for COVID-19, usual influenzalike-illness or gastrointestinal illness outbreak protocols should be followed, as appropriate to the identified organism causing the outbreak.